 Tirzah Alexander is a Technical Writer and Editor at SAIC.

-Tirzah is a writing tutor who excels in creative and business writing, among other things.
-She thinks that while AI may assist technical writers in the future, it can’t replace human writers as a whole.
+As a writing tutor who excels in creative and business writing, she believes that while AI may assist technical writers in the future, it can’t replace human writers in general.

 According to her, it’s still hard for AI to understand the complex nuances of various languages.
 She says, “For now, AI can’t detect complex nuances in language, intonation, or tone.
 AI is expanding, but it remains limited to what a person tells it to generate or do.”

-Tirzah also believes that AI is bound to assist the writing process of technical writers by helping them overcome early writer’s block.
+Tirzah also believes that AI is bound to assist technical writers in the writing process by helping them overcome early writer’s block.
 Technical writers may ask AI to generate ideas and even early drafts to help speed up the process and improve writing quality.

 Furthermore, she believes that one of the biggest challenges of technical writing in the near future is maintaining user engagement.
-As people’s attention spans shorten and other modes of content become available, getting people to engage is becoming harder.
+As people’s attention spans shorten and other content formats become available, getting people to engage is becoming harder.

-That said, Tirzah believes that concise content that’s easy to skim is key, along with accompanying animations, visuals, and videos.
+That said, Tirzah believes concise, easy-to-scan content is key, along with accompanying animations, visuals, and videos.

 3. Jennifer Nelson, Senior Technical Writer